DEVTomatoCake/embedbuilder/README.md

                         This param is useful when your bot allows having placeholders in place of a URL eg. `{ server.url }` placeholders=errors     This also disables automatic insertion of 'http' for urls without a protocol.
                         Except, warnings won't be silenced.
-The user will still see a warning that a url or timestamp (etc.) is incorrect for 5 seconds. hideditor               Hides the editor. hidepreview             Hides the preview. hidemenu                Hides the three dotted menu. sourceOption            Display link to source code in menu.
+The user will still see a warning that a url or timestamp (etc.) is incorrect for 5 seconds. sourceOption            Display link to source code in menu.
 (Off by deafult unless enabled or top domain host is glitchii.github.io) data=                   URL + Base64 encoded string of json data to be used on the embed instead of the default.
 ```